sameersbn/docker-redmine/README.md

 Changing files in /srv/docker/redmine/redmine/plugins won't be automatically loaded.
 If you want to reload the plugins without restarting the docker, you can run the following.

+Note: If your trying to remove plugins without restarting the docker, this won't remove any plugins that have already been copied.

 ```bash
 docker exec -it redmine redmine-install-plugins
 ```